gaiin-platform/.github/profile/README.md

 - After applying Terraform configurations, save the outputs from the Terraform state.
 These will be used in the variables needed for the Serverless Framework deployment.
 - Create and configure a `amplify-genai-backend/var/<env>-var.yml` file using the values from the Terraform outputs.
 Use `amplify-genai-backend/<env>-var.yml-example` as a reference for the required format and variables.
 You will need to configure all variables.
 The reference sample includes comments to denote which variable from the Terraform outputs are to be used.
+- If you wish to use Bedrock Guardrail, add the following parameters:
+  - `BEDROCK_GUARDRAIL_ID`: The ID of the Amazon Bedrock Guardrail to use. _This is optional and should be left blank to not enable use of a Guardrail._
+  - `BEDROCK_GUARDRAIL_VERSION`: The version number of the Bedrock Gaurdrail to use. _This is optional and should be left blank if a Guardrail is not to be used and the Gaurdrail ID is empty._

 ### 4. Backend Package Installation